 Using a new algorithm to enhance observations from the Kepler Space Telescope in its K2 Mission, the team has performed the most detailed study yet of the variability of these stars.
 Satellites such as Kepler are engineered to search for planets orbiting distant stars by looking for the dip in brightness as the planets pass in front, and also to do asteroseismology, studying the structure and evolution of stars as revealed by changes in their brightness.

 Because the Kepler mission was designed to look at thousands of faint stars at a time, some of the brightest stars are actually too bright to observe.
 Aiming a beam of light from a bright star at a point on a camera detector will cause the central pixels of the star’s image to be saturated, which causes a very significant loss of precision in the measurement of the total brightness of the star.
-This is the same process which causes a loss of dynamic range on ordinary digital cameras, which cannot see faint and bright detail in the same exposure.
+This is the same process that causes a loss of dynamic range on ordinary digital cameras, which cannot see faint and bright detail in the same exposure.

 “The solution to observing bright stars with Kepler turned out to be rather simple,” said lead author Dr. Tim White.
 “We’re chiefly concerned about relative, rather than absolute, changes in brightness.
 We can just measure these changes from nearby unsaturated pixels, and ignore the saturated areas altogether.”

 But changes in the satellite’s motion and slight imperfections in the detector can still hide the signal of stellar variability.
 To overcome this, the authors developed a new technique to weight the contribution of each pixel to find the right balance where instrumental effects are cancelled out, revealing the true stellar variability.
 This new method has been named halo photometry, a simple and fast algorithm the authors have released as free open-source software.